Frisco 3695

 pensive Member Frisco.org Supporter

-I went to the National Museum of Transport yesterday and noticed this detail on the Frisco 3695 which I'd missed before, which indicates the last time the locomotive has been cosmetically restored. --Rich
+I went to the National Museum of Transportation yesterday and noticed this detail on the Frisco 0-6-0 SLSF 3695 which I had missed before.

 Attached Files: